chrisweight/pcc-life-expectancy/README.md

 # pcc-life-expectancy

-A QUICK experiment using some open data sets from Plymouth City Council to show life expectancy by neighbourhood over the years the dats is available.
+A QUICK experiment using some open data sets from Plymouth City Council to show life expectancy by neighbourhood over the years the data is available.

 If I have time, I might expand on it and add some charts or somesuch.